Federal Aviation Administration (FAA), DOT.

-The service information provides different life limits for the forward and aft pitch housings, while this proposed AD would require a life limit of 8,200 hours TIS for all pitch housings.
+The service information provides different life limits for the forward and aft pitch housings, while this AD requires a life limit of 8,200 hours TIS for all pitch housings.
 The service information requires either an ultrasonic inspection or a dye penetrant inspection as part of the overhaul procedures.
-The service information specifies different compliance times for the inspections than what would be required by this proposed AD.
+The service information specifies different compliance times for the inspections than what this AD requires.

 Costs of Compliance

-We estimate that this proposed AD would affect 15 helicopters of U.S. Registry and that labor costs would average $85 per work-hour.
-Based on Start Printed Page 13569these estimates, we expect the following costs:
+We estimate that this AD affects 15 helicopters of U.S. Registry and that labor costs average $85 per work-hour.
+Based on these estimates, we expect the following costs:

-- An eddy current inspection would require 4 work-hours for a total cost of $340 per helicopter and $5,100 for the U.S. fleet, per inspection cycle.
+- An eddy current inspection requires 4 work-hours for a total cost of $340 per helicopter and $5,100 for the U.S. fleet, per inspection cycle.

-- An ultrasonic inspection would require 4 work-hours for a total cost of $340 per helicopter and $5,100 for the U.S. fleet, per inspection cycle.
+- An ultrasonic inspection requires 4 work-hours for a total cost of $340 per helicopter and $5,100 for the U.S. fleet, per inspection cycle.